Students of Colour & Black Leaders

 Empowering.
 Identity.

-The Grit Students of Colour and Black Leaders programme is designed to equip students from racialised groups with the confidence, the sense of belonging to become powerful contributors to university life.
-It supports and challenges students to develop a new sense of agency, empowering their leadership and advocacy skills which, in turn, creates a cohort more willing and able to push for the structural change required.
+The Grit Students of Colour & Black Leaders programmes are designed to equip students from racialised groups with the confidence, the sense of belonging to become powerful contributors to university life.
+We support and challenge students to develop a new sense of agency, empowering their leadership and advocacy skills which, in turn, creates a cohort more willing and able to push for the structural change required.

 Student, Nottingham Trent University